In this article:

 - New responses: As responses trickle in, the Moderation section will notify you of incoming responses.
 When you’ve reviewed all responses and are ready for more, click the yellow banner Load new responses.

-- Hide activity: If you are presenting your activity and want to hide the responses until you are ready to share, click Hide activity.
+- Hide responses: If you are presenting your activity and want to hide the responses until you are ready to share, click Hide activity.
 This will display a blank activity until you turn it back on.

 Want a teammate to moderate your activity for you?
 Learn more about Shared Moderation.